 How To Communicate Schedule Expectations To Your Boss

-Expectations within the workplace exist in duality.
-There’s what your employer expects from you and what you expect from your employer.
+Expectations within the workplace exist.
+There is what your employer expects from you and what you expect from your employer.
 Typically, during the interview phase, an opportunity exists to discuss the schedule and expectation of hours for a position if they aren’t clearly posted.

 It shouldn’t surprise most employees that their bosses may need to request more of them at times.